healsey/healme/README.md

 [![Welcome To HealthMe](./assets/welcome.png)]()

 It is quite a challenge for individuals with chronic health conditions to maintain a proper diet.
-HealthMe allows individuals to choose the proper diet from over 2 million recipes.
-For example, it can feel quite debilitating to have diabetes because the individual feels like he/she is banned from eating most of the food that they consume daily.
-HealthMe will give those individuals access to millions of recipes that will satisfy their health need.
+HealthMe allows individuals to have the proper diet from over 2 million recipes.
+For example, it can feel quite debilitating to have diabetes because the individual feels like he/she is banned from eating most of the food that they usually consume.
+HealthMe will give those individuals access to millions of recipes that will satisfy their health need while keeping them satiated.

 - HealthMe filters recipes by:
   1. Health condition
   2. Allergies
-  3. Diet and much more
+  3. Diet restrictions and much more...